Sbuazjr/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-File 5.
-Local variables script
+File 6. script that creates new local variables